Olivetti: Founding

-The company was founded as a typewriter manufacturer by Camillo Olivetti in 1908 in the Turin commune of Ivrea, Italy.
+The company was founded as "Ing.
+C. Olivetti & C., S.p.A." by Camillo Olivetti in 1908 in the Turin commune of Ivrea, Italy.
+Olivetti was initially a typewriter manufacturer.
 The firm was mainly developed by his son Adriano Olivetti.

 Olivetti opened its first overseas manufacturing plant in 1930, and its Divisumma electric calculator was launched in 1948.
-Olivetti produced Italy's first electronic computer, the transistorised Elea 9003, in 1959, and purchased the Underwood Typewriter Company that year.
-In 1964 the company sold its electronics division to the American company General Electric.
-In order to qualify for new loans, bankers made it a condition that the company's electronic division be sold to General Electric.
-It continued to develop new computing products on its own; one of these was Programma 101, one of the first commercially produced programmable calculators.
-In the 1970s and 1980s, they were the biggest manufacturer for office machines in Europe and 2nd biggest PC vendor behind IBM in Europe.
-Olivetti also inspired Thomas J. Watson Jr. to change IBM's approach to industrial design beginning in the 1950s.
+It inspired Thomas J. Watson Jr. to change IBM's approach to industrial design beginning in the 1950s.
+In 1959, Olivetti produced Italy's first electronic computer, the transistorised Elea 9003, and bought the Underwood Typewriter Company.
+It sold its electronics division to General Electric as required by banks for new loans.
+But it continued to develop new computing products, including Programma 101, one of the first commercially produced programmable calculators.
+In the 1970s and 1980s, Olivetti was the biggest manufacturer of office machines in Europe and 2nd biggest PC vendor in Europe after IBM.

 In 1980, Olivetti began distributing in Indonesia through Dragon Computer & Communication.

-In 1981, Olivetti installed the electronic voting systems for the European Parliament in Strasburg and Luxembourg.
+In 1981, Olivetti installed the electronic voting systems for the European Parliament in Strasbourg and Luxembourg.

 In 1986, the company acquired Triumph-Adler, a major office equipment manufacturer based in Germany that also produced typewriters, from Litton Industries of the United States.
 With this acquisition, Olivetti grabbed 50 percent of the European typewriter market.

 In September 1994, the company launched Olivetti Telemedia chaired by Elserino Piol.

 Since 2003, Olivetti has been part of the Telecom Italia Group through a merger.